 Support and Guidance Through Your Legal Concerns

-Issues such as prior immigration history, illegal entry, and fraud restrict people’s chance of getting a green card in the United States.
-The immigration laws have created waivers that cure the barriers to gain legal status in the United States.
+Issues such as prior immigration history, illegal entry, and fraud restrict people’s chances of getting a green card in the United States.
+The immigration laws have created waivers that cure the barriers to gaining legal status in the United States.
 Those waivers must be well-documented and prepared.

 At Magilligan Law, we have experience and success in getting our clients legal status despite their prior immigration history and personal circumstances.
 We are a boutique immigration law firm that focuses on attorney-client relationships.
 We make sure our clients feel confident and comfortable to tell us their life stories to build up a solid case.
 Three of the most common waivers require the applicant to establish extreme hardship to a qualifying relative.
 For some of the waivers, the qualifying relative must be a U.S. citizen or lawful permanent resident (LPR), spouse, or parent.
 If the waiver is for criminal conduct, eligible qualifying relatives also include the applicant’s U.S. citizen or LPR son or daughter.